 Ecommerce Merchants Gravely Underestimate Risks of Losing Store Data, Report Shows

-Ecommerce has quickly become a critical pillar of the global economy.
-Prior to the current pandemic, two billion people were buying from over seven million online businesses, according to etailinsights.
+Ecommerce has become a critical pillar of the global economy.
+Prior to the coronavirus pandemic, two billion people were buying from over seven million online businesses, according to etailinsights.

-As more traditional businesses move their operations to the web, protecting the data that powers their digital sales and operations has become more crucial than ever before.
+As more traditional businesses continue to move their operations to the web, protecting the data that powers their digital sales and operations has become more crucial than ever before.

-However, Rewind, a provider of data protection applications for software-as-a-service (SaaS) tools has revealed findings from its recent survey that shows most ecommerce merchants are unaware of the risks they face in protecting and restoring the data that powers their business.
+However, software-as-a-service (SaaS) provider Rewind revealed findings from a Data Protection survey it commissioned showing most ecommerce merchants are unaware of the risks they face of loosing the data that powers their online stores and businesses.

-Of the respondents, 60 percent said that until recently they had no backup strategy in place.
+Of the respondents, 60% said that until recently they had no backup strategy in place.
 Respondents identified the biggest threats to their online stores as human error (57%) and third-party applications (53%).

 Four out of five businesses said losing site content would significantly impact their business, either crushing sales or damaging their online reputation.
 The most sited impact of this would be due to wasted time trying to recover and rebuild the content with limited human resources (34%), lost sales and revenues (33%), and damage to the company’s reputation as a result of unhappy customers (7.5%).

-“It’s clear from this survey that data loss has a major domino effect on ecommerce operations,” said Mike Potter, CEO of Rewind.
+“It’s clear from this survey that data loss has a major domino effect on ecommerce operations,” Mike Potter, CEO of Rewind, said.
 “What may seem insignificant at first, can easily compound into lost resources, man hours and revenue.”

 While a profusion of secure ecommerce platforms, many of which are Cloud-based, has made online purchasing safe, easy, and available at any time, from anywhere, there is an inherent trust in cloud software that may be driving this lack of urgency to install a data protection solution.